Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Experimental Setup

-\paragraph{Datasets} We use LibriHeavy-large \cite{kang_libriheavy_2024} dataset as our training set for all the modalities.
-It is a filtered subset of English speech dataset LibriLight-60k \cite{kahn_libri-light_2020} with approximately 50k hours of speech.
-We utilize the text transcriptions provided by LibriHeavy as the corpus for training text-based modalities (\cref{subsec:text-modal}), after filtering out non-English characters.
-Following the steps in \cref{subsec:phone-modal}, we obtain the phone-based data using Kaldi.
-To train speech LMs (\cref{subsec:speech-modal}), speech semantic tokens are directly extracted through the official HuBERT-large checkpoint\footnote{\RaggedRight https://github.com/facebookresearch/fairseq/tree/main/\\examples/hubert}.
+\paragraph{Datasets} We use LibriHeavy-large \cite{kang_libriheavy_2024} (a filtered subset of LibriLight-60k \cite{kahn_libri-light_2020}, resulting in $\sim$50k hours of speech) as training data.
+Text transcriptions are filtered to English characters only.
+Phone-level data is obtained using Kaldi.
+Speech tokens are extracted with the HuBERT-large checkpoint.